alkesh26/blog/content/posts/leetcode-zigzag-conversion.md

 Y   I   R
 ```

-And then read line by line: *"PAHNAPLSIIGYIR"*
+And then read line by line: *'PAHNAPLSIIGYIR'*

 Write the code that will take a string and make this conversion given a number of rows: